mckinsey/vizro/vizro-core/docs/pages/user_guides/layouts.md

     [Grid]: ../../assets/user_guides/layout/one_left_two_right.png

 ### Grid - Advanced Example
-Generally, the `Layout` provides full control over the arrangement of top-level components within a Page, allowing arbitrarily granular control of the grid by creating larger grids.
+Generally, the `Layout` provides full control over the arrangement of top-level components within a page, allowing arbitrarily granular control of the grid by creating larger grids.

 If you want to divide the grid into subgrids with finer control over these, you can use [`Containers`](container.md).